-'Every Word She Uttered To Us Was A Lie': Woman Fakes Cancer, Collects Over $10,000 Through GoFundMe, Facebook Donations
+'Every Word She Uttered To Us Was A Lie': Woman Fakes Cancer, Collects Over $10,000 Through GoFundMe, Facebook Donations, Police Say

 The criminal complaint also shows that Penn Medicine could not find any record of any diagnosis or treatment of any form of cancer.

-Now the victims who were scammed may soon have closure.
+The victims who were scammed may soon have closure.

 “It’s a really good feeling that she’s going to have to face what she’s done,” Bergh said.